ErosolarAI/code-cli/docs/IMPLEMENTATION_SUMMARY.md

 - What's **happening** (status transitions)
 - How it's **progressing** (dynamic updates)

-This creates a transparent, engaging, and trustworthy user experience that matches the quality of Claude Code.
+This creates a transparent, engaging, and trustworthy user experience that matches the quality of top-tier assistants.

 ---